-- EJOT SW8-R fixing(1) self-drilling case-hardened carbon steel fixings with a Climadur organic coating, with a shaft diameter of 4.8 mm and a head diameter of 12 mm, used in conjunction with a EJOT SBH-T 65/25 washer (65 mm diameter polyethylene fixing head).
-Suitable for use with cement particle board and steel substrate - (1) Other stainless steel, electro-galvanized or corrosion-resistant steel screws of similar or better characteristics (including shear strength ≥ 6.4 KN, fixing shaft diameter size ≥ 4.8 mm and fixing head diameter size 12 mm), approved by the Certificate holder and which are compatible for use with the EJOT SBH-T 65/25 washer, can be used.
+EJOT SW8-R fixing(1) - self-drilling case hardened carbon steel fixings with a Climadur organic coating with a shaft diameter of 4.8 mm and a head diameter of 12 mm, and used in conjunction with the EJOT SBH-T 65/25 washer (65 mm diameter polyethylene fixing head).
+Suitable for use with cement particle board, plywood sheathing board and the steel/timber substrates.

+(1) Other stainless steel, electro-galvanized or corrosion-resistant steel screws of similar or better characteristics (including shear strength ≥ 6.4 KN, fixing shaft diameter size ≥ 4.8 mm and fixing head diameter size 12 mm), approved by the Certificate holder and which are compatible for use with the EJOT SBH-T 65/25 washer, can be used.